-- 13. If points are selected, deselect all points by clicking on a blank space. - 14.
-Terrain Modeling | Generate TIN. - Set major contours to 10. - Make sure that the Start is set to 1250 and the end is set to 2590 for both Minor and Major Contours. - Turn off Minor Contours. - 15.
-Press OK to accept.
+- 31. If points are selected, deselect all points by clicking on a blank space.

+- 32. Terrain Modeling | Generate TIN.

+- Set major contours to 10.

+- Turn off Minor Contours.

+- 33. Press OK to accept.
 A warning message will appear "Warning: Feature Extends...", check the box to not show the message again, and press OK to continue.

-The generated TIN model should look like Figure 5-7 (we've zoomed a in a bit and set the line thickness heavier to make it more visible).
+The generated TIN model should look like Figure 5-7 (we've zoomed a bit and set the line thickness heavier to make it more visible).